AI birthday video maker for quick greetings | HeyGen

 Yes.
 The AI adapts visuals, pacing, and tone based on your inputs.
 You can create playful, colourful videos for kids, elegant messages for adults, or meaningful keepsakes for milestone birthdays without changing tools or workflows.

 Yes.
 If you need to change a message, correct a name, or swap photos, you can update the inputs and regenerate the video.
-There is no need to start over or manually re-edit scenes, which saves time and prevents errors.
+There is no need to start over or manually re-edit scenes, which saves time and helps prevent errors.

 Explore more AI powered tools